skorokithakis/netproxy/README.md

     docker run -p 80:80 -p 443:443 -d skorokithakis/netproxy

 which should be much safer and faster.
-To generate the hosts file, just run:

-    python writehosts.py

-in the same directory as config.json (after having replaced your IP in the file), and a hosts file will be generated.
-Just append it to your normal hosts file *on your local machine* (the one you want to watch on) like so:
+The hosts file entries will be generated when you run `preprocess.py` in the directory of the script, so just append them to your normal hosts file *on your local machine* (the one you want to watch on) like so:

     sudo cat hosts >> /etc/hosts